caixiaoshun/reach-hub/README.en.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A polished frontend solution built with Vue 3 and Vite for showcasing research projects and datasets, particularly in the field of remote sensing.
+Reach Hub is a polished platform built with Vue 3 and Vite for presenting scientific projects and datasets.
+It aims to deliver a smooth user experience and is especially suitable for remote sensing applications.

 ## Features
-- ⚡ **Modern Stack**: Vue 3 + Vite + TypeScript + Tailwind CSS.
+- ⚡ **Modern Stack**: Vue 3, Vite, TypeScript and Tailwind CSS for high performance.
+- 🌐 **Multi-language Interface**: Built-in Chinese, English and Tibetan support.
-- 📱 **Responsive Design**: Works great on phones, tablets and desktops.
+- 📱 **Responsive Layout**: Consistent experience on mobile, tablet and desktop.
-- 📊 **Project & Dataset Display**: Card layout with handy search and filtering.
+- 📊 **Project & Dataset Management**: Card-based layout with search and filtering to quickly locate content.
-- 🪄 **Consistent UX**: Standard navigation components and notifications.
+- 🔍 **Instant Search & Skeleton Loading**: Blur search with skeleton screens for seamless interaction.
-- 🚀 **Automated GitHub Pages Deployment**.
+- 🚀 **Automated Deployment**: CI/CD workflow publishes to GitHub Pages on every push.

 ## Tech Stack
 - [Vue 3](https://vuejs.org/)